Connect with us

 “A lot of the players have been here a lot of years, so they should be able to handle it better and meet the demands of what’s being asked.”

-manager (left) and first team assistant coach Alex Bruce during the match at The Hawthorns, West Bromwich.
+West Bromwich Albion manager Steve Bruce (left) and first team assistant coach Alex Bruce during the Sky Bet Championship match at The Hawthorns, West Bromwich.
 Picture date: Monday February 14, 2022.
 People in this picture: Steve Bruce, Alex Bruce Contributor: PA Images / Alamy Stock Photo

 Bruce admitted he read the riot act to the players afterwards.